 You can see several things in common about these events.
 They all involved changes in the way that the organization operated.
-And may more importantly, they all changed the way clinicians conceived of themselves.
+And may, more importantly, they all changed the way clinicians conceived of themselves.
 I am reminded of that old book “Who Moved My Cheese?”
 Change is uncomfortable and there are many responses to it.

 Some of these changes are actually a result of success and some a result of outside influences beyond our control.
 The reality is that no matter what stage an organization is at when you join, it will morph into something else.
 Inevitably that requires clinicians to change.
 Sometimes the required change becomes the tipping point for several to resign within a short time frame.

-But of course we can err by being too hard on ourselves too and learn the wrong lessons.
+But of course, we can err by being too hard on ourselves too and learn the wrong lessons.
 So how do we find the right level of responsibility to take?

 And once we have settled on a needed adjustment, there is no harm in confessing the need for the changes to your remaining employees.
 We are giving a positive message to all when we show that we can change and learn from the past.
-Let us learn the right lessons from each crisis.

-Once you have size and a track record, the next big challenge is to resist the temptation to borrow too much.
+Once you have the size and a track record, the next big challenge is to resist the temptation to borrow too much or too frequently.
 I have made this error.
-While it did allow us to grow faster then we would have without those loans, there where seasons when it became a struggle to repay those loans, leading to many tight months and years.
+While borrowing money did allow us to grow faster than we would have without those loans, there were seasons when it was a struggle to repay those loans.
+We had many many tight months and years.

 And I have seen practices downsize and then thrive on a smaller scale.
-But sadly and perhaps more commonly, I have see practices that never got back to thriving.
+But sadly and perhaps more commonly, I have seen practices that never got back to thriving.
 Once some key people left, the owners never figured out how to attract and keep enough employees for the practice to grow.
 Downsizing then was not what they wished for but it is what happened anyway.

-Overcoming crises by growing your way out
+5. The best answer: Overcoming crises by growing your way out

 Once you have corrected the correctable reasons that people left, then it comes down to finding good candidates, interviewing them, hiring them, and training them.
 I talk about how to hone that process in another post.
 What one cannot afford to do is to become bitter about those who have left.
 We have to move on, to focus on the parts we can control from this day forward.
 That is where growth is, where your joy, where stability is.
-Upward and onward.